4. Input and Changing Types

 1, the value ofmy_inputted_valuewould be the string"1"

-This may be fine in some cases, but if we want to input numbers for the purpose of doing some math, this is a problem
+This may be fine in some cases, but if we want to do some math with the entered values, we do not have numbers

 Fortunately, there is a simple way to try to change the type of the value